bazelbuild/bazel-blog/_posts/2018-10-22-hackathon.md

 After the talk at BazelCon by Two Sigma, support was added into [BuildBox](https://gitlab.com/BuildStream/buildbox/merge_requests/9) and recc for reading extended attributes for digests from the filesystem.
 This can provide significant performance improvements for builds that frequently require the checksum of their inputs; instead of rereading the entire file and calculating the checksum each time, the filesystem can provide it on update using FUSE.

-Alongside the BuildGrid maintainers, Paul Cody Johnstone’s ([@pcj](https://github.com/pcj)) [BuildKube](https://groups.google.com/forum/#!topic/bazel-discuss/pPNIc9-liCE) was enhanced to support spinning up a cluster of BuildGrid and Buildbarn servers and workers in order to make it easier to get started with remote execution from Bazel using Kubernetes.
+Alongside the BuildGrid maintainers, Paul Cody Johnston’s ([@pcj](https://github.com/pcj)) [BuildKube](https://groups.google.com/forum/#!topic/bazel-discuss/pPNIc9-liCE) was enhanced to support spinning up a cluster of BuildGrid and Buildbarn servers and workers in order to make it easier to get started with remote execution from Bazel using Kubernetes.

 Progress was made on a long-outstanding [issue](https://github.com/bazelbuild/bazel/pull/5928) related to the git repository cache by [@unapiedra](https://github.com/unapiedra) and Klaus Aehlig ([@aehlig](https://github.com/aehlig)).
 The complexities of this thorny issue were much easier to clarify and work on face-to-face.